Tips For Building Better Body ImageMar 06, 2023

 - Surround yourself with people who lift you and honor your uniqueness.
 Choose to hang with people who aren't so body-focused.
 Set boundaries with those who tend to focus on the body a lot.

 - Consider all of the amazing things your body can do.
 Instead of cooking or working out based on a number goal you'd like to see on the scale—tune in to how your body feels and seek to honor it with self-care practices and meals you enjoy.

 - Incorporate mindfulness into your everyday routine.
 When you're more mindful of how you feel, you can guide yourself to nourishing your mind, body, and soul to give yourself what you need.
 Here's a guided meditation for greater Body Image Acceptance.

 - Talk to yourself like you would a friend.
 The next time you struggle with negative body-related thoughts, try talking to yourself like you'd talk to a friend.
 When your critical inner voice condemns you, you often end up in negative cycles of self-sabotage.
-However, when your inner voice plays the role of a supportive friend, you can feel safe enough to see yourself with greater clarity and make any necessary changes to feel happier and healthier.
+However, when your inner voice is supportive, you can feel safe enough to see yourself with greater clarity and make any necessary changes to feel happier and healthier.

 - Focus on your passions and develop who you are as a person.
 Remember: you are SO much more than your appearance.
 A crucial aspect of having a healthy body image is to stop obsessing over your body.
 Your body isn't just an ornament to look at; it's a vessel for you to connect with your passions.

 Anaïs Nin said, "Life shrinks or expands in proportion to one's courage."
 Thus, having the courage to honestly examine your negative body image beliefs to step outside of your conditioning is the anecdote to living a more fulfilling life.